May 24, 2021

-Primary negative symptoms (PNS) are regarded as intrinsic to the illness process of psychotic disorders, while secondary negative symptoms stem from co-occurring conditions, such as depression, paranoid suspiciousness, antipsychotic-induced motor effects and environmental deprivation.
+Primary negative symptoms (PNS) are regarded as intrinsic to the illness process of psychotic disorders, while secondary negative symptoms stem from co-occurring conditions, such as depression, paranoid suspiciousness, antipsychotic-induced and environmental deprivation.
 Persistent PNS robustly predicts concurrent and longitudinal functional impairment in people with early psychosis.

 Amotivation has been found to be more prevalent in the early stage of illness, and is a much stronger predictor of functional disability than diminished expression.
 Amotivation may be a key determinant of functional outcome in early psychosis, having a greater effect than cognitive deficits and other symptom dimensions.3 Of note, it is well recognised that a significant proportion of people with first-episode psychosis (FEP) still experience persistent functional impairment even after achieving remission from acute psychosis.
 This indicates that negative symptoms, especially amotivation, might be a pivotal therapeutic target in promoting early functional recovery in first-episode populations.